-Kaede could feel Cecylia's thin yet firm fingers slide down her bared shoulders, pinning her arms on each side.
+Kaede could feel Cecylia's thin yet firm fingers slide down her bare shoulders, pinning her arms on each side.
 Hot breaths tickled her exposed collarbone as two deep-red eyes leaned in.
-Already quivering with trepidation, Kaede shook uselessly against Cecylia's unyielding grasp, cringing as she felt the Dhampir's moist lips touched her skin... and kissed her gently.
+Already quivering with trepidation, Kaede shook uselessly against Cecylia's unyielding grasp.
+It was as though those very pupils made her feel weak, yet Kaede couldn't break eye contact.
+She then cringed as she felt the dhampir's moist lips touched her skin... and kissed her gently.

 Cecylia then leaned back with the broad smile of a joke well played.

 "Hehe sorry.
-You're just too cute that I couldn't resist teasing a teeny bit extra."
+You're just so cute that I couldn't resist teasing a teeny bit extra."

 Her playful words didn't harbor the slightest drop of apology.